All about cPanel backup & restore

 Clicking Restore from the Backup Wizard will show your options.
 You can restore a Home Directory, a MySQL database or Email Forwarders & Filters.

-Should you wish to restore a full account backup you would need to log a support ticket from your Krystal Client Area as this functionality is not available directly through cPanel.
+Should you wish to restore a full account backup you would need to log a support ticket from your Krystal Client Area - link opens in a new window as this functionality is not available directly through cPanel.

 Home Directory restore